-Growing food in the city with kits from The Urban Permaculture
+Growing food in the city with The Urban Permaculture

 I met Milena on a chilly fall day in October, but I had been following her business for over half a year.
 We have a lot of things in common – from our belief that cities should be greener to our near-obsession with aromatic herbs.
 But perhaps above all is our determination to keep gardening in the tiniest of urban spaces.